mklabs/tabtab/readme.md

 ### tabtab uninstall --auto

 The uninstall command can be used to undo what has been done by `tabtab install --auto` command.

-### Completion description

-> todo: zsh / fish offers the ability to define description with each
-> completion item, implemented with fish, have to adjust the same pattern to
-> zsh.

 ### Completion for other programs